rnburn/bazel-dlopen/README.md

-Sets up a minimal example to demonstrate setting up bazel to run a test with `dlopen`.
+Sets up a minimal example to demonstrate using bazel with a `dlopen` test.
 If you run

 ```
 bazel test //...